appcelerator-archive/amp/examples/functions/demo-function/README.md

-# amp-demo-function
+# demo-function

-amp-demo-function is a sample function showing AMP serverless computing features.
+demo-function is a sample function showing AMP serverless computing features.

 There are only 3 things to consider when writing a function: